mdstella/minesweeper/README.md

                 ]
             }
             ```
-5. Hosting the backend on the web.
+5. Hosting the backend on the web (**COMMIT: deec7737b26a33a02a50d71c4c6e46adc08f1fc6**).
 The host will be sent by email.
 Now the API is on the web, you can use it by runninng the following CURL's
     1. Start a new game
         REQUEST
         ```